CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/StorageEnclosureDisk.md

 HasStorageEnclosure returns a boolean if a field has been set.

+### SetStorageEnclosureNil

+`func (o *StorageEnclosureDisk) SetStorageEnclosureNil(b bool)`

+ SetStorageEnclosureNil sets the value for StorageEnclosure to be an explicit nil

+### UnsetStorageEnclosure
+`func (o *StorageEnclosureDisk) UnsetStorageEnclosure()`

+UnsetStorageEnclosure ensures that no value is present for StorageEnclosure, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)